GioBego/poe-filter/README.md

-# poe_filter
+# Bego's Path of Exile loot filter
-Path of Exile loot filter
+- Path of Exile loot filter for all players ... from casual to semi-hardcore